 Check out my food around the world archives!

-Restaurants and cafes in Pushkar
+Cafes and restaurants in Pushkar

-In this Pushkar food guide, I’ll start with some of the popular Pushkar restaurants and then move on to the Indian street foods you should try.
+In this Pushkar food guide, I’ll start with some of the popular Pushkar cafes and then move on to the Indian street foods you should try.
 Let’s start with the best healthy breakfast in Pushkar…

 Fancy exploring the food scene with a local guide?
 Try a Pushkar food tour for $11